-Internship credits are available to Junior and Senior Ecology students who can develop a suitable program of experience and study off campus.
-Students earn Internship credits through courses WILD 498, for students in the Fish & Wildlife Ecology & Management option, or BIOE 498 for students in the other three options of the Biological Sciences major.
+Internship credits are available to Ecology students who can develop a suitable program of experience and study off campus.
+Students earn Internship credits through courses WILD 298 or 498 for students in the Fish & Wildlife Ecology & Management option, or BIOE 298 or 498 for students in the other three options of the Biological Sciences major.
 The 298 courses are available to freshman and sophomore students, and the 498 courses are available for students at junior or senior status.

 The program must contribute to intellectual growth and development, have approval of Ecology faculty, include structured supervision by the employer, organization, or individual under which it is developed, and provide progress and final reports.
 Packets of information and forms to complete for each course are available in the Ecology Office, and are linked below.